Justintime50/nginx-php-docker/README.md

 ### Standalone Tags

-- `latest` - uses the latest release of this image with all defaults.
+- `latest` - uses the latest release (main branch) of this image with all defaults.
 - `dev` - the testing branch for this image.
 Do not use this tag in production.

 ## Development